PuruVJ/neodrag/README.md

 </Draggable>
 ```

-You'd have to bind the element ref which you wanna make draggable and pass it to the component.
+You'd have to bind the element ref which you want to make a draggable, and pass it to the component.

 This is doable, but it adds an unnecessary amount of API layer, and the code isn't idiomatic and elegant, not to mention how much extra code I would have to add as the library author.